ucan-wg/spec/README.md

 [Biscuit](https://github.com/biscuit-auth/biscuit/) uses Datalog to describe capabilities.
 It has a specialized format, but is otherwise largely in line with UCAN.

 [Verifiable credentials](https://www.w3.org/2017/vc/WG/) are a solution for this on data about people or organziations.
+They are aimed at a slightly different problem: asserting attriutes about the holder of a DID, including things like work history, age, and membership.

 # 9. Acknowledgements

-Thank you to [Brendan O'Brien](https://github.com/b5) for real-world feedback, technical collaboration, and implementing the first Golang library for UCAN.
+Thank you to [Brendan O'Brien](https://github.com/b5) for real-world feedback, technical collaboration, and implementing the first Golang UCAN library.

-Many thanks to [Irakli Gozalishvili](https://github.com/Gozala) for feedback and recommendations, including suggesting renaming a field to `can`.
+Many thanks to [Irakli Gozalishvili](https://github.com/Gozala) for feedback and recommendations, contributing significantly to the TypeScript iomplementation, and suggesting renaming the action field to `can`.

-Thank you [Dan Finlay](https://github.com/danfinlay) for being sufficiently passionate about OCAP that we realized that such systems had an actual chance of adoption in an ACL-dominated world.
+Thank you [Dan Finlay](https://github.com/danfinlay) for being sufficiently passionate about OCAP that we realized that capability systems had an actual chance of adoption in an ACL-dominated world.

 Thanks to the entire [SPKI WG](https://datatracker.ietf.org/wg/spki/about/) for their closely related prioneering work.

-We want to especially recognize [Mark Miller](https://github.com/erights) for his numerous contributions to the field of distributed auth, programming langauges, and computer security.
+We want to especially recognize [Mark Miller](https://github.com/erights) for his numerous contributions to the field of distributed auth, programming langauges, and computer security writ large.